reiryuki/Mic-Fix-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager or Recovery
-- Install AML module only if using any other audio mod modules
+- This is also an audio mod, so, you need to install AML module if using any other audio mod module.
 - Reboot

 ## Troubleshootings & Optionals